 Occasionally, wash the hull and various body components with water and soap (use only mild detergent).
 Remove any marine organisms from engine and/or hull.
-Soiled surfaces can be cleaned with XPS MULTI-PURPOSE CLEANER (P/N 219 701 709), which does not damage textured plastic.
+Soiled surfaces can be cleaned with XPS ALL PURPOSE CLEANER (P/N 219 701 709), or the equivalent, which does not damage textured plastic.